-7.3.5 DV_DURATION Class
+7.2.5 DV_DURATION Class

-CLASS DV /DURATION
+CLASS DV DURATION

 Purpose Represents a period of time with respect to a notional point in time, which is not specified.
 A sign may be used to indicate the duration is "backwards" in time rather than forwards.

+Note that a deviation from ISO8601 is supported, allowing the 'W' designator to be mixed with other designators.
+See assumed types section in the Support IM.

 Use Used for recording the duration of something in the real world, particularly when there is a need a) to represent the duration in customary format, i.e. days, hours, minutes etc, and b) if it will be used in computational operations with date/time quantities, i.e. additions, subtractions etc.

-MisUse Durations cannot be used to repres ent points in time, or intervals of time.
+MisUse Durations cannot be used to represent points in time, or intervals of time.

 ISO 18308 STR 3.10

 CEN Time Interval or Date Range or text description (pt 4)

 GEHR G1_DATE_TIME_DURATION

 HL7 Interval of Point in Time, IVL <ts>.
 The width attribute provides the duration.
 IVL<ts> thus models an anchored duration.</ts></ts>

-Inherit DV_CUSTOMARY_QUANTITY
+Inherit DV_AMOUNT, ISO8601_DURATION

 Attributes Signature Meaning

-days: Integer number of 24 hour days

-hours: Integer number of 60 minute hours

-minutes: Integer number of 60 second minutes

-seconds: Integer number of seconds

-fractional_second: Double fractional seconds

-diff_type: DV_DURATION Difference type for DV_DURATION
+value: String ISO8601 duration

 Functions Signature Meaning

-is_valid_duration(d, h, m, s:Integer): Boolean time is valid duration within 24h/60min/60sec system of time

-prefix '-': like Current Negated copy of current object